dgaramos/transaction-authorizer/README.md

 ## Folder Structure

-- `docker/`: Contains the `docker-compose.yaml` file for managing Docker services.
 - `src/`: Contains the source code of the Spring Boot application.
 - `run-transaction-authorizer.sh`: The automation script for building and running the application.
 - `build.gradle`: The Gradle build file for the project.